jaimejim/jaimejim.github.io/_posts/2025-07-09-obsidian-q-chat-notes.markdown

 headerImage: true
 ---

-Many people either take no notes at all or document their work poorly.
-I try to keep a knowledge management setup that combines work, research, and personal life documentation.
-I keep a diary but also have deep dives on specific technologies, projects I work on, technical ideas, or random thoughts.
-I also use todos and reminders, similar to how I used org-mode in the past.
-This type of information management is usual when you work in research.
+Like many researchers, I've struggled with information overload.
+Between work projects, technical deep-dives, and random ideas worth remembering, I needed a system that could handle it all without becoming a burden.

-I used to use orgmode but migrated to [Obsidian](https://obsidian.md/) about a year ago.
-I try to store everything in Obsidian and I use search, templates, and tags to find specific information.
-It basically functions as an external memory; once written, I do not need to keep it in my own memory all the time.
+About a year ago, I switched from org-mode to [Obsidian](https://obsidian.md/).
+The goal was simple: create an external memory system where I could dump everything and actually find it later.
+It's become the single place where I store work notes, research findings, meeting summaries, and even daily observations.

-My setup is pretty straightforward.
-Every day gets its own markdown file like `2025-07-09.md`.
-I include basic templated stuff like weather, location, meetings, and write down whatever happened that day.
+The setup is straightforward.
+Each day gets its own markdown file (`2025-07-09.md`) with basic info like weather, location, and meetings, plus whatever happened that day.

-The magic is in the linking.
-With wikilinks you can create entries like `[[John Doe]]` to link to people, `[[Project X]]` for projects, `[[Company Name]]` for companies.
-Obsidian builds a knowledge graph automatically, connecting everything.
+The real power comes from linking.
+Obsidian's wikilinks let you create connections on the fly: `[[John Doe]]` for people, `[[Project X]]` for projects, `[[Company Name]]` for organizations.
+Over time, this builds a knowledge graph that connects everything automatically.

-Although not needed, I also structure things in folders, like:
+I organize things in folders for easier navigation:

 ```sh
 /Events/           # Conferences and workshops